Is Santander Consumer USA Holdings Inc. (SC) a Keeper?

 Barclays gave a rating of “Equal Weight” to SC, setting the target price at $23 in the report published on December 10th of the previous year.

-During the last 5 trading sessions, SC rose by +11.98%, which changed the moving average for the period of 200-days by +107.42% in comparison to the 20-day moving average, which settled at $23.06.
-In addition, Santander Consumer USA Holdings Inc. saw 18.03% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SC fell by -0.46%, which changed the moving average for the period of 200-days by +76.23% in comparison to the 20-day moving average, which settled at $24.10.
+In addition, Santander Consumer USA Holdings Inc. saw 17.48% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SC starting from Sari Mikenzie, who sale 1,593 shares at the price of $22.47 back on Nov 10.
-After this action, Sari Mikenzie now owns 8,104 shares of Santander Consumer USA Holdings Inc., valued at $35,795 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SC starting from Pfirrman Christopher Keith, who sale 15,277 shares at the price of $25.79 back on Feb 09.
+After this action, Pfirrman Christopher Keith now owns 39,531 shares of Santander Consumer USA Holdings Inc., valued at $394,055 using the latest closing price.

-Allgood Shawn, the Please see remarks of Santander Consumer USA Holdings Inc., sale 10,033 shares at $21.11 during a trade that took place back on Nov 02, which means that Allgood Shawn is holding 18,943 shares at $211,777 based on the most recent closing price.
+Sari Mikenzie, the Chief Human Resources Officer of Santander Consumer USA Holdings Inc., sale 1,593 shares at $22.47 during a trade that took place back on Nov 10, which means that Sari Mikenzie is holding 8,104 shares at $35,795 based on the most recent closing price.

 Stock Fundamentals for SC